 Not only will the seller’s agent do things like host open houses and put a ‘for sale’ sign up in the yard, but they are also responsible for marketing the property to buyer’s agents.
 This can be done through posting the property on the MLS, as well as networking with other agents who may have buyers that would be interested in the house.
 The seller’s agent will also present and negotiate offers on your behalf.
 They will help decide the difference between fair offers and low offers, as well as let you know if the market is going to allow you to sit and wait around for the offer that you really want or if you should take an offer that is presented.
 Having trouble understanding legal jargon or details presented in the contract?
 Your agent will be able to put things into more simple terms for you to understand and also outline what needs to be done in order to complete the transaction should you choose to accept the offer.
 Lastly, the seller’s agent is responsible for following through on the contract contingencies until the sale of the homes closes (same as the buyer’s agent).

 What should I do if I am interested in buying or selling a home in Myrtle Beach, SC?

-If you are looking to buy or sell a house in the Myrtle Beach, SC area, give our experienced team here at Jerry Pinkas Reality a call today!
-As we have discussed throughout this blog, we split our team down the middle between buying agents and selling agents, and will be able to match you with the right team member to assist you.
-We understand the needs of buyers and sellers alike and can help you avoid the pitfalls that can prove to be not only costly, but also time consuming and extremely frustrating.
-This is what we do, we do it everyday and we are very good at it.
+If you are looking to buy or sell a house in the Myrtle Beach, SC area, give our experienced team here at Jerry Pinkas Realty a call today!
+As we have discussed throughout this blog, we split our team down the middle between buying agents and selling agents and will be able to match you with the right team member to assist you.
+We understand the needs of buyers and sellers alike and can help you avoid the pitfalls that can prove to be not only costly but also time-consuming and extremely frustrating.
+This is what we do, we do it every day and we are very good at it.
 Why have average when you can have the best?
 We look forward to speaking and working with you soon!